How to Start Annuals Indoors from Seed

 If you’re going to skip the mat system and use a water bottle mister, simply place your egg cartons on top of baking pans that will serve as drip pans.

-Sow one type of seed per baking pan so watering requirements will be the same for all.
+Sow one variety per baking pan so watering requirements will be the same for all.
 Use your tape and marker to label each tray’s contents.

 5. Make a Greenhouse

-Use your straight pin to poke about 10 tiny holes in the plastic at random.
+Use a pin to poke about 10 tiny holes in the plastic at random.

 Lay the plastic wrap gently on top of the toothpicks to form a greenhouse.
 Tuck the ends and sides of the plastic firmly underneath each baking pan, taping as needed.